 - shall return an PFCP Association Update Response with a successful cause value if the PFCP Association Update Request is handled successfully.

 If the UP function has requested to release the PFCP association in the PFCP Association Update Request, the CP function should initiate an PFCP Association Release Request to release the PFCP association, as soon as possible if no Graceful Release Period was included in the request or before the expiry of the Graceful Release Period.
+The CP function should stop creating new PFCP sessions in the UP function during the Graceful Release Period.
+When the final usage report(s) for a PFCP Session (upon being deleted) is required, e.g. based on operator policies, the CP function should initiate a PFCP Session Deletion Procedure to collect the usage reports per PFCP Session affected by the release of PFCP Association before the Graceful Release Period is expired.

 If the UP function has included User Plane IP Resource Information IE in the PFCP Association Update Request message, the CP function shall use it to overwrite the User Plane IP Resource Information previously received from the UP function.